-A diagnostic system continually monitors the readiness of the SRS AIR-BAG while the vehicle is being driven.
-The SRS AIRBAG warning light will show normal system operation by lighting for about 6 seconds when the ignition key is turned to the "ON" position.
+A diagnostic system continually monitors the readiness of the SRS airbag system while the vehicle is being driven.
+The SRS airbag system warning light "AIRBAG" will show normal system operation by lighting for about 6 seconds when the ignition key is turned to the "ON" position.